Effects of time zones on North American broadcasting: Watershed and safe harbour

-The code of ethics of the Canadian Broadcast Standards Council (CBSC) enforces a watershed, in which programs that contain coarse or offensive language or sexually explicit material intended for adult audiences may only air in the "late viewing period" when children are less likely to be watching, defined as 9:00 p.m. to 5:30 a.m. nightly.
-This can be problematic if the same content is broadcast simultaneously nationwide, as a program airing at 9:00 p.m.
-ET would air as early as 6:00 p.m.
+The code of ethics of the Canadian Broadcast Standards Council (CBSC) enforces a watershed, in which programs that contain coarse or offensive language or sexually explicit material intended for adult audiences may only air in the late viewing period when children are less likely to be watching, defined as 9:00p.m. to 5:30a.m. nightly.
+This can be problematic if the same content is broadcast simultaneously nationwide, as a program airing at 9:00p.m.
+ET would air as early as 6:00p.m.
 PT in the west.
 Officially, the watershed rule is applied at the signal's origin.

 PrideVision (now OUTtv) was particularly affected as, from its launch in 2001 until 2005, its format included more innocuous entertainment and lifestyle programming aimed at the LGBT community during the daytime and prime time, and hardcore pornographic content in the overnight hours.
 Due to content concerns, many television providers marketed PrideVision as a premium, adult channel, rather than a mainstream specialty channel.
 Shaw Communications frustrated the ability to access a nationally-distributed free preview of PrideVision upon its launch by requiring subscribers to specifically request it, and be charged a one-cent fee (which it did not require of the 39 other fledgling digital cable channels participating in the same preview); the CRTC sided with the network's owners, requiring Shaw Cable and Star Choice to carry the Pridevision preview without additional access requirements.
 The network's adult programming was later spun out into a second channel so that the parent network, relaunched as OutTV, could broadcast its entertainment and lifestyle programming across its entire broadcast day.